 Having a regular yoga practice really can help gain just a little bit of perspective; being still, focusing on your breath, being present here and now.
 I promise you, your body will thank you for it, and I’m sure to go into the anatomical & physiological reasons for that at some point in my blog because it really is one of the most amazing things I’ve learned about over the last couple of years.

 It’s so simple; breathe, notice your breath, notice your body, enjoy the moment.
-Being kind to yourself and to others.
-Ahimsa.

 Love & light to you x